 - Registration in GS 700 is restricted to graduate students who have completed all their coursework and need additional time to complete their thesis or study for the comprehensive exam.

 GS 700 is intended to be taken when a student believes he/she will be graduating at the end of that semester and does not need or desire to take additional courses.
-GS 700 is cost-effective means by which to extend enrollment by one semester while completing the thesis or comprehensive exam.
+Enrolling in GS 700 is a cost-effective means by which to extend the course by one semester, while completing the thesis or comprehensive exam.
 Students must enroll in GS 700 during:

 - Each semester they use any of the University's resources (including, but not limited to, faculty, staff, library, and/or other facilities/services), but are not enrolled in any courses; and/or